ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/8yotb/2-Install.md

 ### 2.)
 Make sure the game has been ran at least once and your video settings have been configured

+> If the "other campaigns" button is darkened or doesn't include all DLCs, exit the game and navigate to Steam/steamapps/common/Dragon Age Ultimate Edition/redist, and run "DAOU_UpdateAddinsXML_Steam.exe".

 ### 3.)
 Launch your installed Wabbajack & go to the Cogwheel at the top right.
 Log into your Nexus account through here

 ### 4.)
 Select Install From Disk and locate the YotB Wabbajack file